tagnja/LearningNotes/cs-foundations/operating-system/_knowledge-os-details.md

 - Dynamic linking is similar to dynamic loading.
 The feature is usually used with system libraries.
 - Shared Libraries is linking before exist older library.

 #### Swapping *

 Swapping

-- A process can be swapped temporarily out of memory to a backing store (disk space) and the brought back into memory for continued execution.
-It is for accomplish virtual memory.
+- A process can be swapped temporarily out of memory to a backing store (A fast disk) and the brought back into memory for continued execution.

-Backing Store

-- A fast disk.
+- It is a scheme for come true virtual memory.

-#### Contiguous Memory Allocation *
+#### Contiguous Memory Allocation * (TODO)

 Memory Mapping and Protection